kbroman/simple_site/index.md

 [Markdown](https://daringfireball.net/projects/markdown/) and
 [git](http://git-scm.com).

-For me, the painful aspects of having a web site are
+For me, the painful aspects of making a web site are

 - Working with html and css
 - Finding a hosting site